sumbach/lkitching.github.io/_clojure_jvm/05_dependencies.md

 Maven projects are defined by a Project Object Model (POM) file in XML format called `pom.xml`.
 This defines all aspects of the project, such as where to find source and test files, build and packaging information, and dependency definitions.
-All project `pom.xml` files implicitly inherit from a '[super POM](https://maven.apache.org/ref/3.0.4/maven-model-builder/super-pom.html)' file defined by the Maven distribution.
+All project `pom.xml` files implicitly inherit from a '[super&nbsp;POM](https://maven.apache.org/ref/3.0.4/maven-model-builder/super-pom.html)' file defined by the Maven distribution.
 This defines the standard layout of a Maven project.

 ### Dependencies